-Verizon expanding its 4G LTE coverage to 28 new markets on ThursdayAlex Wagner - Deputy Managing Editor, News Desk
+Verizon expanding its 4G LTE coverage to 28 new markets on ThursdayAlex Wagner - Editorial Director of News and Content

 Last month saw Verizon announce a slew of new 4G LTE markets going live on July 21st, but it turns out that Big Red isn't done doling out the high-speed wireless data love quite yet.
 Today the carrier detailed a few more areas that'll begin seeing LTE connectivity this Thursday, which are as follows:

 - Colorado Springs, Colo., including the areas south of Monument to just north of Fountain and east to Powers Boulevard and west to Manitou Springs